rselent/rselent.github.io/_posts/2020-01-10-Asteroids.md

 Wouldn't it be cool if I could create something that could literally help ***save the world??***

 ![](../assets/img/posts/asteroids/small-bodies.gif)

 Every one of those dots in the above animation has been identified as a Near-Earth Object in our solar system.
-An asteroid is classified as a Near-Earth Object if its closest distance to the Sun is, at any point, less than 1.3 astronomical units (au).
+An asteroid or comet is classified as a Near-Earth Object if its closest distance to the Sun is, at any point, less than 1.3au.
-*1au is equal to the mean distance between the Earth and the Sun.*

 -----

 My previous project had an at-the-time whopping 50,000 observations, and I definitely wanted to top that.
-I discovered a dataset someone else had been working on, wherein they pulled data from JPL's Small-Body Database (created under the Near-Earth Object Program Office) and were trying to predict various features of asteroids.
+I discovered a dataset that someone else had published, wherein they pulled data from JPL's Small-Body Database (created under the aforementioned Near-Earth Object Program Office) and were trying to predict various features of asteroids.